btweedster/election_analysis/README.md

 # Election Analysis

 ## Project Overview
-The purpose of this project is to find and report election results for a local congressional election in the State of Colorado.
+The purpose of this project is to audit and report election results for a local congressional election in the State of Colorado.

 ## Resources
 - Data Source: [election_results.csv](resources/election_results.csv)
 - Software: Python 3.9.6, Visual Studio Code 1.72.2

-## Summary
+## Election Results
 The following are the results of the election:

 - A total of 369,711 votes were cast
+- The counties in the election with their percentage of total votes and number of votes were:
+    - Jefferson County residents cast 10.5% of votes with 38,855 votes.
+    - Denver County residents cast 82.8% of votes with 306,055 votes.
+    - Arapahoe County residents cast 6.7% of votes with 24,801 votes.
+- Denver County had the largest county turnout.
 - The candidates for election were:
     - Charles Casper Stockham
     - Diana DeGette